 USC study implicates flavored e-cigs in the teen vaping epidemic, with sweet and fruity e-cigs associated with heavier use.

-The study, published online Oct.
-28 in Pediatrics, the journal of the American Academy of Pediatrics, could bolster calls for federal restrictions on flavored e-cigs.
-The products continue to be sold widely more than a month after the Trump administration announced a plan to clear the market of e-cigarettes in flavors other than tobacco.
-JUUL, the market leader, voluntarily pulled its some of its flavored products.
+The study, published online on October 28, 2019, in the journal Pediatrics, the journal of the American Academy of Pediatrics, could bolster calls for federal restrictions on flavored e-cigs.
+The products continue to be sold widely for more than a month after the Trump administration announced a plan to clear the market of e-cigarettes in flavors other than tobacco.
+JUUL, the market leader, voluntarily pulled some of its flavored products.